 Self-care needn’t mean taking a long holiday (although there’s certainly nothing wrong with that!) nor taking a whole day off (if you do, just make sure that you don’t end up feeling guilty because there’s work to be done).

-Self-care can be as simple as running a hot bath using your favorite fragrant fizz balls, candles, soft music, and shutting the door so that you can soak in bliss and silence for half an hour.
-It’s about choosing healthy food, taking a brisk walk alone in a park, spending time in your favorite place.
+Self-care can be as simple as running a hot bath using your favorite fragrant fizz balls, candles, soft music, and shutting the door so you can soak in bliss and silence for half an hour.
+It’s about choosing healthy food, taking a brisk walk alone in a park, or spending time in your favorite place.

 How do you practice self-care in your own life?
 Make a list and then choose to love yourself.
 You deserve it.